Are you struggling with how to get good grades?

 Those successful students that you know?
 They aren’t necessarily any more intelligent than the rest of the class.

 They’ve simply developed study strategies that help them perform better in school.

 You can get good grades, too.
-Academic goals can be achieved by studying more effectively, not studying “harder”.
+Your academic goals can be achieved by studying more effectively, not by studying “harder”.

 In this article, I’ll cover the winning habits I used to be a straight-A student throughout my academic career — no all-nighters required.

 Ready to stop stressing about grades and start doing better in school?
 Then let’s explore the useful strategies that will help you do just that.

 Why is it important to get good grades?

 The first step to doing better in school isn’t cracking open a textbook — it’s understanding why good grades matter.